sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 The container is running using local image, started by docker command.<br/>

-This state is reachable in two ways:
+This state is reachable in three ways:
    * From INIT state, upon `systemctl start`, if set_owner = local or {set_owner = local && fallback_to_local)
    * From KUBE_RUNNING, if set_owner is set to "local"
+   * From KUBE_READY, if set_owner is set to "local"

 The feature remains in this state until either of the  following occurs.
    * `systemctl stop` takes back to INIT state